NEUROINFORMATICS-GROUP-FAV-KIV-ZCU/eegloader/README.txt

 DataTrasformer dt = new EEGDataTransformer();

-This library also includes the Main class.
-Therefore, this library can be used as a console application.
+This library also includes the Main class for testing purposes.
+Reader can use this class as example of usage of the interface.
+This library is runnable in console.
+It shows the loaded aplitude values in the console.
 It expects arguments in following formats:

-java -jar EEGLoader_2.0.jar <name of header file (.vhdr)> <name of data file (.eeg or .avg)> <number of channel or electrode>
+java -jar EEGLoader_2.2.jar <name of header file (.vhdr)> <name of data file (.eeg or .avg)> <number of channel or electrode>

 or

-java -jar EEGLoader_2.0.jar <name of header file (.vhdr)> <number of channel or electrode>
+java -jar EEGLoader_2.2.jar <name of header file (.vhdr)> <number of channel or electrode>
 In this case it is necessary that data file (.eeg or .avg) is in the same directory as the header file.

 Note that numbers of channel starts at number 1.